 Manufacturers are feeling pressure to make rapid progress.
 The bottom line is that speed rules the day.
 If you can deliver a day quicker than the competition, you’ll likely gain the business.
 Amazon has driven dramatic change in manufacturing and distribution companies as their high service levels have become the standard.
 Thus, manufacturers need to design their projects with speed in mind.

 Of course, keeping the fundamentals intact is critical; thus, we can’t short circuit the planning phase or another aspect of the project that doesn’t seem as important.
 We must find a different way of designing the projects which accelerates progress.
 For example, using an Agile method—which focuses on improving iterations and processes over time—can be an effective way to achieve faster results at a high quality.
-Agile processes also requires improved leadership skills to gain insights from team members.
+Agile processes also require improved leadership skills to gain insights from team members.

 3. Create a cross-functional focus.